isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

      }
    }

-The ``match-client-id`` is a boolean value which controls this behavior.
+The ``match-client-id`` parameter is a boolean value which controls this behavior.
 The default value of ``true`` indicates that the server will use the client identifier for lease lookups and ``chaddr`` if the first lookup returns no results. ``false`` means that the server will only use the ``chaddr`` to search for the client's lease.
 Whether the DHCID for DNS updates is generated from the client identifier or ``chaddr`` is